Channel District

+History

 Twin 30-story upscale condos Towers of Channelside were completed in 2007, with many other mid and high-rises completed since.
 Saint Leo University opened an adult continuing education center, called the Tampa Education Center, in the Channel District in July 2011.
-More shopping and entertainment is planned for the area along with an urban sports park, to be named Madison Park.
-The side streets away from the bay plaza are becoming the focal points of the neighborhood, featuring many new restaurants, bars, and coffee shops.
 The Channel District also includes the Small Business Development Center at the University of South Florida.

 Starting in 2010 the Tampa Attractions Association formed a tradition of coloring the Garrison Channel green for Saint Patrick's Day.

 Sparkman Wharf is a recent addition to the Channel side area in 2018.
 This outdoor food hall is located on the waterfront.
 The Sparkman Wharf has options for food, drink, and outdoor seating.